hoyleb/hoyleb.github.io/_posts/2016-9-1-Exploring-Parameter-Space.md

 print ("number of calls optimise {:}".format(count))
 ```

-The result, is that give a very good guess to the starting position (some randomness means this may not be the globally best position) ```scipy.stat.minimise``` require ```60``` calls to the likelihood function to stabilise it's choice of parameter values.
+Given a very good guess to the correct starting position (some randomness means this may not be the globally best position) ```scipy.optimize``` require ```60``` calls to the likelihood function to stabilise it's choice of parameter values.

 Now let's pretend we don't know the best starting positions.
 Let's choose a few random starting position from within the prior space.
 To do this, let's construct the parameter limits as an array, which we can get from the function ```lnprior```, namely